Office for the Advancement of Engineering Teaching & Learning

-- One-to-One Consultation
+- One-to-One Consultations

 - A confidential conversation with an ET&L consultant with the aim of mutually determining what resources, services, and advice will help you achieve your teaching goals.
 More »

-- Formative Classroom Assessment
+- Formative Course Assessments

 - A system of data collection methods and analysis used formatively for teachers to make targeted teaching or course improvements.
 More »

 - Engaging group seminars that effectively introduce new ideas and methods, foster interest, and motivate faculty to action.
 More »

 - Facilitated opportunities for groups of educators to explore specific topics related to engineering teaching and learning, meeting multiple times during the course of a quarter or more.
 More »